 Should You Sleep in Panties?

 To sleep in panties or not to sleep in panties?
-If that question keeps you up at night, we’re here to put your worries to rest.
+If that question keeps you up at night, don't sweat it!
+We’re here to put your worries to rest.

 Chances are, you’ve heard the age-old debates about what to wear to bed.
 Is it OK to sleep in a bra?
 What about certain types of pajamas?
 Along these same lines, many women also wonder whether it’s better to sleep in panties or go commando.

 Contrary to anything you’ve been told, catching Z’s in your underwear is perfectly fine.
+While it's still a matter of personal preference, there are advantages to sleeping in your knickers.
 In fact, it might even provide all sorts of benefits, from lightening the laundry load to preparing you for emergencies.